Roshini95/eyeNode/README.md

-# eyeNode
+eyeNode
-A simple file system implemented for CSE231 (Operating Systems) assignment.
+A simple file system implemented for CSE231 (Operating Systems) at IIITD, Monsoon 15.

-###Some specifications

-* 128MB virtual drive
-* One inode entry : 16 bytes (8 bytes for name, 2 bytes for starting block, 2 bytes for number of blocks, 4 bytes for file size)
-* First block : Super bit
-* Second block : Inode bitmap
-* Third block : Data bitmap
-* Next 128 blocks : Inode data
+Organisation:
+The file system is maintained in blocks, with file support.
+Each file corresponds to a specific inode in the disk.

+Layout:
+The disk is laid out as follows:
+1 block of data = 4 B

+Block 0:
+This is the super block.
+It stored Meta Data that can be used to identify the file system.
+Eg. The name of the file system "EyeNode FS"

+Block 1:
+This contains the inode bitmap.

+Block 2:
+This Contains the data bitmap.

+Blocks 3 to 130:
+These contain the INode Data

+Blocks 130 - End:
+These are the actual data blocks.

+Functionality Supported: